Frequently Asked Questions

 Lucent University students can be eligible for a 50% discount on CompTIA, Amazon, or VMware certifications.
-Once you complete your current term and are in good standing with all requirements, you can request Lucent University to purchase a voucher for CompTIA, Amazon, or VMware certifications at a discount price.
+Once you complete your current Term (6 months) and are in good standing with all requirements, you can request Lucent University to purchase a voucher for CompTIA, Amazon, or VMware certifications at a discount price.
 You have two choices on how and where to take your certifications.
 You can take your certification at a location of your choice in person at any Pearson Vue site.
 To find a Pearson Vue testing center near you click here.

 Are books and materials included in the program?

 All academic materials necessary for students to complete their studies are available in electronic format in the student environment in our Educational Management System (EMS) for students to download at no additional cost.

 Lucent University has a dedicated teams provide technical assistance, content management, hosting and student support.
 Lucent University will answer questions regarding registration, pricing, duration of the program, and all questions about the usability of the learning system.
 Support is offered through the learning dashboard or the support page.

 All exams are multiple-choice with a 1 to 100 points grading system.
 The passing grade is 50 points for the Certificate Courses, 60 points for the Associate and Bachelor's Degrees, and 70 points for the Master's Degrees.
 Students can take exams multiple times until the passing grade is achieved.
 Each time you start a new exam, the questions and answers are shuffled, meaning that every exam is unique.